julienherrero/awesome-list/README.md

 - [tommybuonomo/dotsindicator](https://github.com/tommybuonomo/dotsindicator) - Three material Dots Indicators for view pagers in Android !
 - [treehouses/remote](https://github.com/treehouses/remote) - ⚡ control Raspberry Pi from Android Device through Bluetooth ⚡
 - [trello/mr-clean](https://github.com/trello/mr-clean) - Don't leak sensitive data.
+- [tusharhow/Shimmerfy](https://github.com/tusharhow/Shimmerfy) - Shimmerfy is a lightweight and customizable library for integrating shimmer animations into your Jetpack Compose applications.
+It provides an easy way to create shimmering effects on UI components, such as cards, skeletons, and more.
 - [twilio/apkscale](https://github.com/twilio/apkscale) - A Gradle plugin to measure the app size impact of Android libraries
 - [tynn-xyz/AString](https://github.com/tynn-xyz/AString) - A context aware string abstraction for Android - implemented with Kotlin for Java
 - [typesafegithub/github-actions-typing](https://github.com/typesafegithub/github-actions-typing) - Bring type-safety to your GitHub actions' API!